-- Meats should be fully cooked, including lunch meats and hotdogs, to prevent listeria infection.
-While fish is very healthy for you, most sushi is raw and should be avoided. - Certain fish are high in mercury and should also be avoided, such as: shark, swordfish, king mackerel and tilefish. - Avoid unpasteurized foods; however, soft cheeses which are pasteurized, are fine.
+- Meats should be fully cooked, including lunchmeats and hotdogs, to prevent listeria infection.
+While fish is very healthy for you, most sushi is raw and should be avoided. - Certain fish are high in mercury and should be avoided, such as shark, swordfish, king mackerel and tilefish. - Avoid unpasteurized foods; however, soft cheeses, which are pasteurized, are fine. - Thoroughly wash produce.